 - It is best to take advice from experienced and skilled people while preparing the budget as not everyone is skilled in developing a budget by themselves, especially in large organisations or companies.

-- Do not draw a tight line or have a tight fit between the income and expenses.
+- Do not assume there will be a tight fit between the income and expenses.
 Unexpected expenses may arise anytime, and hence it is wise to have money set aside for miscellaneous expenses.

-- Make a list of things you would like to implement in the new fiscal year, those that do not already exist; for example, pay rise, office space extension or refurbishment, etc. Create a list of estimated expense for this.
+- Make a list of things you would like to implement for the first time in the new fiscal year; for example, a pay rise, or office space extension or refurbishment.
+Create a list of estimated expenses for these things.

 - The best way to list all the above data is to use a spreadsheet with income and expenses listed along with sources.
 If the projected values of income and expenses are approximately equal then the budget is called a balanced budget.
-If your expenses are lower than income, then you have surplus and you can look to see if anything can be done for the improvement of the business / organisation.
-If the expenses are higher than the income, there will be a deficit and the organisation will have to look at ways of cutting down expenses; for example, cutting down on utility bills and stationeries, looking for fund raising events, donations etc.
+If your expenses are lower than income, then you have a surplus and you can look to see if anything can be done with it to improve the business or organisation.
+If expenses are higher than income, there will be a deficit, and the organisation will have to look at ways of cutting down expenses; for example, cutting down on utility bills and stationery, or looking for fundraising events or donations.

 Note: As you gain experience developing budgets, drafting budgets for the forthcoming years will become easier.
-You will know where to look for information, resources and how to identify priorities.
+You will know where to look for information and resources and how to identify priorities.

-The logic behind priority driven budgeting is that, financial resources have to be allocated to budget items, for example services, projects, etc. based on the effectiveness this budget item has in achieving the goals and objectives that are of high values for the organisation.
-So items on the budget are ranked based on the above fact and funding is allocated accordingly.
+The logic behind priority-driven budgeting is that financial resources must be allocated to budget items—for example services or projects—based on the effectiveness this budget item has in achieving the goals and objectives that are of high value for the organisation.
+So items on the budget are ranked based on the above facts and funding is allocated accordingly.

 We now need to look at ways of identifying the priorities and financial resources.